Pediatric ENT Services

 These tubes maintain proper air pressure in the middle ear (for hearing) and normally drain fluid from the ears down into the throat.
 But the Eustachian tubes are not fully developed in early childhood.
 They are narrower, weaker and more horizontal, so they can easily clog with bacteria and fluid from backups in the nose and throat.
 Hence the frequent ear infections, ear pain, pressure, ear drainage, sleepless nights and sad children and parents.

-If your child has recurring ear infections, you need to visit your for a proper diagnosis and treatment; not only to relieve your child’s pain, but because this window of early childhood is critical to your child’s speech and language development.
+If your child has recurring ear infections, you need to visit a doctor for a proper diagnosis and treatment; not only to relieve your child’s pain, but because this window of early childhood is critical to your child’s speech and language development.
 Frequent ear infections often negatively impact hearing, making it harder for your child to develop these important skills.

 Childhood Nose Problems